As an Amazon Associate I earn from qualifying purchases.

-After all of my vegetables were cooked, I made a spinach and vegetable mixture (that was just beautiful, might I add), layered it in the bottom of my baked crust, and sprinkled my cheese right on top of that layer.
+After all of the vegetables are cooked, it’s time to whip up the simple spinach and vegetable mixture, layer it in the bottom of the baked cauliflower pie crust, and sprinkle the cheese right on top of that layer.

-For my cheese, I shredded my own off the block and used a creamy blend of reduced fat sharp cheddar and Monterey Jack.
+For my cheese, I like to shred my own off the block and use a creamy blend of sharp cheddar and Monterey Jack.

 The eggs, milk, salt, and pepper get whisked together in a bowl and then evenly poured on top of the cheese mixture.

-Although we dug right in once it was finished baking, we found the best taste to be after it had settled a bit in the fridge.
-The flavors marinated together better and, surprisingly, the crust got crustier.
+Although we typically dig right in once it’s finished baking, we find the best taste to be after it has settled a bit in the fridge.
+The flavors marinate together better and, surprisingly, the crust gets crustier.

 PERFECT FOR ANY MEAL

-This quiche is the perfect breakfast, although if we’re being honest, I had it for lunch AND dinner the day I made it, and we polished off the remainder of it for dinner with my brother-in-law the next day… Oopsies.
+This quiche is the perfect breakfast, although if we’re being honest, we have had it for lunch AND dinner.
+So it never lasts long in our house!

-The quiche itself is perfectly cheesy, speckled with sweet vegetables, and blends nicely with the boldly seasoned cauliflower crust (which my brother-in-law said he could tell was different, but wasn’t exactly sure in what way, and still delicious).
+The quiche itself is perfectly cheesy, speckled with sweet vegetables, and blends nicely with the boldly seasoned cauliflower crust (which taste-testers can usually tell is different, but aren’t exactly sure in what way, and still delicious).

 Change up your vegetables, play around with your cheeses, but certainly do not be intimidated by this “crust.”
 It might surprise you and your next breakfast guests!